This post may contain affiliate links. Please read our disclosure policy.

 Prepare the steaks:

-• Pound the steaks: Flattening one steak at a time, place steak into a large resealable plastic bag and use a meat tenderizer mallet to pound them to a uniform 1/4 inch thickness.
+• Pound the steaks: Flattening one steak at a time, place 4 round steaks into a large resealable plastic bag and use a meat tenderizer mallet to pound them to a uniform 1/4 inch thickness.

-• Sprinkle a little salt over both sides of each steak.
+• Sprinkle 1 teaspoon kosher salt over both sides of each steak.
 Preheat oven to 200°F.

-• Prep the coating: Using two flat bottomed dishes large enough to fit the tenderized steaks, whisk together the eggs and buttermilk in one dish and combine the flour with the salt and seasonings in the other.
+• Prep the coating: Using two flat bottomed dishes large enough to fit the tenderized steaks, whisk together the 2 large eggs and 1 cup buttermilk in one dish and combine the 2 cups all-purpose flour with the 2 teaspoons kosher salt and seasonings (2 teaspoons garlic powder, 1 teaspoon smoked paprika, 1/2 teaspoon cayenne) in the other.

 • Coat the steaks: Press both sides of each steak into the flour mixture.
 Shake off excess.
 Dredge both sides into the egg mixture.
 Shake off excess.
 Then, set steak in the flour mixture for a second time, ensuring that the entire surface is well coated by shaking it around.
 Flip to coat both sides, but take care not to pull off any coating.
 Transfer to a clean plate or large cutting board while you finish remaining steaks.